Amazon has launched the Kindle Create software program which can help you to produce ebooks from Word files.

 If you’re looking for a relatively simple alternative that can produce an ebook file then you should try out Calibre which offers a lot of options in terms of editing, HTML formatting and ebook conversion.

-I use Jutoh for ebook production and I think it’s a fantastic program so I won’t be using Kindle Create a great deal but if you don’t want to face the learning curve of software such as Jutoh then Kindle Create is a good option.
+I use Jutoh for ebook production and I think it’s a fantastic program which has several output options, including mobi and epub, so I won’t be using Kindle Create a great deal but if you don’t want to face the learning curve of software such as Jutoh then Kindle Create could be a good option.

-You can download the Kindle Create software for PC or Mac (it’s about 190Mb for the PC) and learn more about using it at Amazon.com.
+You can download the Kindle Create software for PC or Mac and learn more about using it at Amazon.com.